gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 4. Double-click (or expand) `General`
 5. Double-click `Archive file`.
 6. Uncheck the box against `COMP1010_source_codes_for_students`.
-7. Choose only the package `practicePackage.operationsOnPrimitiveTypes.templates` as shown in the following figure:
+7. Choose only the package `practicePackage.introduction.attempts` as shown in the following figure:

 	![](./figs/week02submission.png)

 8. Click on `Browse`.
 9. Choose location of your choice and choose the name `studentID` (your 8 digit student ID).
 10. Click `Finish`.
 11. Upload file `studentID.zip` under `Week 2 submission`.
+For example, if your student ID is 40404040, the file you submit, must be `40404040.zip`.

 ### Question 8 (Problem solving)